 Not strictly foods, instead they are nutritional supplements, both associated with memory and brain health.
 Ginkgo supports good circulation to the brain, thus aiding memory.
 Ginseng also aids memory and contains phytonutrients (nutrients from plants) which stimulate brain activity.

-Plenty of water to keep your brain hydrated and exercise to improve blood flow to the brain are also essential to helping reduce long term brain inflammation.
+Remember to drink plenty of water to keep your brain hydrated and incorporate daily exercise to improve blood flow to the brain.
+Both are essential to help reduce long-term brain inflammation.